Syndrome decoding by quantum approximate optimization: Conclusion

 \section{Conclusion}

-In this paper, we proposed syndrome-based QAOA decoders for both classical and quantum codes.
-A cost Hamiltonian can be defined using a parity-check or generator matrix.
-The performance of a higher-level QAOA decoder is better.
-In addition, we can manipulate the structure of the cost Hamiltonian to have a Hamiltonian with a certain symmetry so that it defines an equivalent problem that is easier for optimization by the QAOA.
-Despite the fact that a high-level QAOA is hard to realize, our numerical simulations showed noticeable improvements even for level-1 QAOAs.
+In this paper, we proposed syndrome-based QAOA decoders for both classical and quantum codes, utilizing reward Hamiltonians defined by parity-check or generator matrices.
+Additionally, we explored the manipulation of reward Hamiltonian structures to introduce symmetry, thereby defining an equivalent problem that is more amenable to optimization by QAOA.

-For an $[n,k]$ classical code, $k$ qubits are required for a generator-induced Hamiltonian, while $n$ qubits are required for a check-induced Hamiltonian.
-For an $[[n,k]]$ quantum code, $n+k$ qubits are required for a generator-induced Hamiltonian, while $2n$ qubits are required for a check-induced Hamiltonian.
-As a consequence, a check-based QAOA decoder may have a higher computation complexity; however, it is more flexible that there are two adjustable parameters $\alpha$ and $\eta$, setting the preference of satisfying checks and error weights.
-So it would be more adaptive to various noise rates.
+For an $[n,k]$ classical code, the generator-induced Hamiltonian requires $k$ qubits, while the check-induced Hamiltonian requires $n$ qubits.
+On the other hand, for an $[[n,k]]$ quantum code, the generator-induced Hamiltonian necessitates $n+k$ qubits, while the check-induced Hamiltonian requires $2n$ qubits.
+Consequently, a check-based QAOA decoder may have a higher computational complexity due to the increased number of qubits.
+However, it offers greater flexibility with two adjustable parameters, $\alpha$ and $\eta$, which control the preference for satisfying checks and error weights.
+This adaptability makes the check-based decoder more suited to handle various noise rates.

-We found that the NM+basin-hopping method performs slightly better than the COBYLA+multistart method.
-A comparable computation complexity was observed using each of the two methods in our simulations for level $p\le 4$.
-Note that for $p>4$, the multistart method would become much slower.
+During our simulations for level $p\le 4$, we observed that the NM+basin-hopping method slightly outperformed the COBYLA+multistart method.
+Both methods exhibited comparable computational complexities.
+However, it is essential to note that for $p>4$, the multistart method became significantly slower.

-We remark that, by choosing different values of $(\bm\gamma,\bm\beta)$, the QAOA may output a distribution that approximates the conditional probability distribution~\eq{eq:cond_pr} at different noise rate, which may have its own applications other than decoding.

-Although only the independent depolarizing channel was considered for quantum codes, one may accordingly design cost Hamiltonians for other noisy channels.
-For example, in an $X$-$Z$ independent channel, $X$ and $Z$ occur independently with probability~$\epsilon$, and $Y$ occurs with probability~{$\epsilon^2$}.
-So $Y$ should have a lower energy than $X$ or $Z$.
-Such $X$-$Z$ independent channels can be handled by decoding $X$ and $Z$ errors, separately.

-The problem of finding a maximal cut of a graph can be reduced to a classical decoding problem~\cite{BB89}.
-Consequently, we were able to simulate that the level-1 QAOA outputs a solution of size that is at least 0.69 times the optimal~\cite{FGG14a}, using Algorithms~\ref{Algorithm:II} or~\ref{Algorithm:III}.

-In \cite{APMB20}, the authors showed that the performance of QAOA on the SAT problems may be improved by using $\hB=(\ket{+}\bra{+})^{\otimes m}$, instead of $\hB=\sum_{j=1}^m \hX_j$, especially when the clause density is high.
-Similar improvements may be applied to the decoding problems as well.